Achievable logoAchievable logo

 Medicare

 Medicare is government-mandated healthcare coverage offered to disabled persons and senior citizens.
-Most Americans 65 or older* use this government program as their primary health insurance.
-Like private insurance, Medicare covers most healthcare costs, but the covered person is subject to deductibles, co-insurance, and out-of-pocket expenses.
+Most Americans age 65 or older* use Medicare as their primary health insurance.
+Like private insurance, Medicare covers many healthcare costs, but the covered person is still responsible for deductibles, co-insurance, and other out-of-pocket expenses.

 *Older Americans who remain employed at organizations with 20 or more employees that offer private health insurance may delay enrolling in Medicare.

 Medicare is divided into multiple parts.
-The part covering hospital services is free if the covered person worked for 40 quarters (10 years).
+The part that covers hospital services is free if the covered person worked for 40 quarters (10 years).
 Like Social Security, Medicare is funded* by payroll (employment) taxes.
-If a person does not meet the 10 year work qualification, they may pay monthly premiums to gain access.
-The other parts of the program, which cover non-hospital services (doctor’s visits, outpatient procedures) and prescription drugs, require monthly premiums to be paid.
+If a person does not meet the 10-year work qualification, they may pay monthly premiums to gain access.
+The other parts of the program, which cover non-hospital services (doctor’s visits, outpatient procedures) and prescription drugs, require monthly premiums.

 *Besides payroll taxes, Medicare is funded by premiums paid by covered persons, taxation of Social Security benefits, and other federal revenues.

-As with many government benefits, individuals with higher incomes are required to “chip in” more.
-Medicare recipients reporting annual incomes over certain thresholds are subject to income-related monthly adjustment amount, better known as IRMAA.
-This program requires individuals meeting these requirements (higher income) to pay higher insurance premiums.
+As with many government benefits, individuals with higher incomes are required to contribute more.
+Medicare recipients with annual incomes over certain thresholds are subject to the income-related monthly adjustment amount, better known as IRMAA.
+Under IRMAA, higher-income recipients pay higher insurance premiums.

 Sidenote